DOH-PNT0303/cloud-resources/aws/how-tos/aws-tutorial-upload-download-to-s3.md

 # AWS CLI: How to transfer files to S3 buckets

+### If you want to transfer files from your EC2 instance start from Step 1.
+For interacting with S3 buckets from your local machine start from Step 2.

 ### Step 1: Connect to your EC2 instance
 If you connect using Google Remote Desktop skip to Step 2.